-Ever since I was little, I have been racing to the terrace as soon as the clock strikes 12 pm on 26th January.
-Why?
-To see the Republic Day fly past, of course, as I have been extremely lucky to live in a place directly below the flight path!
-I usually wake up at 9-10 in the morning on a holiday, but that day, I’m very careful to get up by 8 to watch the parade.
-There is something about the soldiers with guns and all the mean machines that travel down Rajpath that fascinates me every time I see them on TV.
-The Delhi parade is so big and famous that everyone in the whole wide country knows about it.
-It is not my intention to babble about what all happens on this big day and why we celebrate it because we all know that.
-Instead, I am going to focus this blog on some interesting facts about the R-Day parade that even I didn’t know until recently.
+There is something about the soldiers with guns and all the mean machines that travel down Rajpath that fascinates each one of us every time we see them on TV.
+The Republic Day parade in Delhi is so big and famous that everyone in the whole wide country knows about it.
+Our intention is not to babble about what all happens on this big day and why we celebrate it because we all know that.
+Instead, we are going to focus this blog on some interesting facts about the R-Day parade that even we didn’t know until recently.
 Check these out below:

 - The Rajpath has always hosted the parade, right?
 Wrong.
 The first few venues for the parade were National Stadium, Red Fort and Ramlila Maidan.